harishanandan555/nxticker/TERMS_OF_SERVICE.md

 You may not:

 - Reverse engineer, disassemble, or attempt to discover source code of the Platform.
-- Redistribute or resell the Content "as is" without adding material value (e.g., raw redistribution of NxTicker feeds).
+- Redistribute or resell the Content "as is" without adding material value (e.g., raw redistribution of NXTicker feeds).
 - Use the APIs for unlawful, misleading, or harmful activities, including investment advice without necessary regulatory approvals.

 ## 4. Intellectual Property Rights

-Copyright © Conglorean Datalabs and Media Private Limited, 2025.
-All rights reserved.

-- **By NxTicker**: All rights, title, and interest in the NxTicker Platform, including software, algorithms, and datasets, remain with NxTicker.
+- **By NXTicker**: All rights, title, and interest in the NXTicker Platform, including software, algorithms, and datasets, remain with NXTicker.

-- **By User**: Users retain ownership of their own applications, customer data, and any proprietary content they create using NxTicker APIs.
+- **By User**: Users retain ownership of their own applications, customer data, and any proprietary content they create using NXTicker APIs.

 ## 5. License Term